survivejs/webpack-book/manuscript/handling_styles/01_loading.md

 ## Understanding Lookups

-If you import one LESS/SASS file from an other, use the exact same pattern as anywhere else.
+If you import one LESS/SASS file from another, use the exact same pattern as anywhere else.
 Webpack will dig into these files and figure out the dependencies.

 ```less
 @import "./variables.less";